microsoft/glue/README.md

     | -- [input text file].csv
  | -- transcriptions_full.txt (tab-delimited file with merged columns of the current run)
 ```

+In your command line, you will see an output of the evaluation algorithms per sentence as well as an overall summary in case you used multiple utterances.
+These evaluations are based on the `text` and `rec` columns.
+As the command line output is only temporary, we recommend you to use the Jupyter Notebook resulting from this run.

 ### Scenario 5: Speech to Text and Evaluation
 This scenario describes how you can batch-transcribe audio files and compare these recognitions with a ground-truth reference transcription using GLUE.
 A potential use case can be that you want to assess the quality of your speech model and figure out potential recognition problems, which you may counteract by custom model training.